-In the daily operation of websites, especially when publishing long articles, adding a clear table of contents (or content navigation) is crucial for improving user experience.It can not only help visitors quickly understand the structure of the article and conveniently jump to the chapters of interest, but can also optimize the page SEO performance to a certain extent.AnQiCMS provided a very practical feature that allows us to easily implement the directory display of article content in the front-end template.
+In daily website operations, especially when publishing long-form content, adding a clear table of contents (or content navigation) is crucial for improving user experience.It can not only help visitors quickly understand the structure of the article, conveniently jump to the chapters of interest, but also optimize the page SEO performance to a certain extent.AnQiCMS provides a very practical feature that allows us to easily implement the directory display of article content in the front-end template.

-To display the article catalog in the AnQiCMS front-end template, it mainly involves locating the template file, obtaining catalog data, and iterating over and rendering these data.
+Display the article catalog in the AnQiCMS front-end template, mainly involving locating template files, obtaining catalog data, and iterating over and rendering these data.

 First step: Locate the article detail page template

-Firstly, we need to find the template file corresponding to the article detail page.
-According to the template production conventions of AnQiCMS, the template for the article detail page is usually located in the template directory.{模型table}/detail.htmlEnglish, or you can set the custom template file for specific articles or categories in the background.
+First, we need to find the template file corresponding to the article detail page.
+According to the template production conventions of AnQiCMS, the template for the article detail page is usually located in the template directory under{模型table}/detail.htmlOr you can set a custom template file for a specific article or category in the background.

-In the article detail page template, AnQiCMS providesarchiveDetailLabel to retrieve detailed information about the current article, which includesContentTitles.ContentTitlesReturns an array (a slice in Go language), where each element represents a title from the article content and includes the following key information:
+In the article detail page template, AnQiCMS providesarchiveDetailTags to get the detailed information of the current article, which includesContentTitles.ContentTitlesReturns an array (a slice in Go language), where each element represents a title within the article content and includes the following key information:

 You can obtain this data in the following ways: